When is The Order season 2 released?

 It’s unclear whether Matt Frewer will return to play Pete ‘Pops’ Morton, as his character appeared to die last season, however, there’s a possibility that Jack’s grandfather could be reanimated through the use of dark magic.

-Netflix announced season two of The Order back in March 2019, and while a full trailer hasn’t been released, the streamer published a video announcing the renewal which shows Jack and his mystical friends pour a blue liquid onto a book, causing it to burst into flames.
+Netflix announced season two of The Order back in March 2019, with the streamer publishing a video announcing the renewal which shows Jack and his mystical friends pour a blue liquid onto a book, causing it to burst into flames.
 A potential clue for season two?

+A full trailer for season two finally dropped on 15th June 2020, just three days before launch – way to tease the fans, Netflix!

-The Order season 2 will land on Netflix on Thursday 18th June.
-While you’re waiting visit our TV Guide to see what’s on tonight
+The Order season 2 is streaming now on Netflix – check out our lists of the best TV shows on Netflix and the best movies on Netflix, or see what else is on with our TV Guide